-- analyse the influence of the materials on the quality of the products and
+- Analyse the influence of the materials and manufacturing techniques on the quality of the products and

 For the admission of the further training you need:

-- Technical or scientific university or BA studies and at least one year of professional practice conducive to further education, or
+- Study at a technical or scientific university or bachelor’s degree and at least one year of work experience that is conducive to further education, or

 - A-levels and a completed vocational training in a recognized technical profession and at least two years of professional experience conducive to further study, or